andrewkolos/genui/audio-video-media-catalog-item-notes.md

 - **Video** is mostly solved by `video_player`, which covers Android, iOS, macOS, and Web using OS-native APIs.
-Windows support is available via `video_player_win`, a federated plugin that auto-registers with no code changes — just a pubspec addition. **The only remaining gap is Linux video**, which has no well-established lightweight `video_player` platform implementation.
+Windows support is available via `video_player_win`, a federated plugin that auto-registers with no code changes —just a pubspec addition. **The only remaining gap is Linux video**, which has no well-established lightweight `video_player` platform implementation.